Scroll Down Scroll to Top

 Double-Course Duo: Introducing the 657ce Bajo Quinto and Doce Doble

 Taylor is excited to unveil a new category of double-course instruments inspired by the rich Latin/Mexican musical influences of our regional culture.
 As a cross-border manufacturer based in San Diego County (El Cajon, California) with a closely connected factory just 50 miles away in Tecate, Baja California, Mexico, we are truly a blended U.S./Mexican operation.
 The cross-pollination of traditional Latin music with other popular genres presents an exciting opportunity for us to offer our take on two popular instruments in our region, infused with Taylor’s standards of playability and craftsmanship.
+These two guitars will be part of the Somos Collection, our family of Latin-inspired instruments.

 The two new instruments are a 10-string bajo quinto (translation: “fifth bass” or “low five”) and a 12-string doce doble (translation: “double 12”).
 Crafted with solid maple back and sides, a Sitka spruce top, and a hard rock maple neck (14-fret), the two instruments boast a Florentine-style cutaway, a striking black glossy finish and other shared aesthetic details.
 Based on the maple body and Mission inlays, we’re grouping them within Taylor’s maple 600 Series family.
 Both instruments feature our Grand Pacific body style, so the model names will be similar in number (657ce) but will include either Bajo Quinto or Doce Doble in the name to distinguish them.